Herbal Medicine for Stress and Anxiety

 One other liver toxicity case was reported in a teenager with gotu kola, however she was also on a medication that is well known to cause liver toxicity (Dantuluri 2011).
 Gotu kola has a long history of safe use as an herb and a salad green in Asia (Mathur 1999).
 Without further confirmed reports of liver toxicity, I think gotu kola is most likely safe for general use.

 With the hectic pace of life, it’s worth looking for additional tools that may help decrease anxiety and improve our response to stress.
-While some of the evidence is preliminary, herbal medicine may have a number of options to help people better deal with day to day stress and anxiety disorders.
+While some of the evidence is preliminary, herbal medicine may have a number of options to help people better deal with stress and anxiety.